databrary/presentations/jlsc-15/jlsc.md

 ### Institutional Positioning

 Databrary relies on several collaborations and partnerships within the University.
+Through this particulary configuration, we believe Databrary is more capable of navigating swiftly between the University Library and the community of researchers not only on campus but at institutions domesitcally and internationally.
-For example, its technical architecture is based on a hybrid model, developed initially by the NYU Libraries together with the central IT organization, such that the Databrary web application uses central IT servers and storage.
+Its technical architecture is based on a hybrid model, developed initially by the NYU Libraries together with the central IT organization, such that the Databrary web application uses central IT servers and storage.
 The Libraries and central IT, in turn, guarantee the preservation of Databrary collections indefinitely, even if the project funding is interrupted.
 This partnership requires that Databrary follow digitial preservation best practices, described further below.
 This model is new for the Libraries and central IT, and represents a desired direction for enhanced central support for research data repositories across the University.